kparc/kcc/README.md

 \* capitalized platform identifier means you are running an **enterprise** build, enjoy responsibly. lowercase is a **community** build.

-\*\* in the unlikely case of you not being an enterprise customer running a test build which is older than 30 days, 𝒌 will gently suggest an upgrade by throwing an error at startup.
+\*\* in the unlikely case you are running a test build which is older than `30` days, 𝒌 will gently suggest an upgrade by exiting with code `12`.

 \*\*\* banners are useful for diagnostics, please include them in case of difficulties, or if you think you've encountered a bug. always make sure you're running the latest build.